 Chair of governors

 Andrew Sutherland read history and education at York University and taught at Millfield School.
 He has a long association with Claremont Fan Court having spent a decade working as housemaster, English teacher and deputy head.
 He is the founder and principal of Sutherland education, an education guardianship organisation that looks after the wellbeing of children and young adults who are studying away from home.
 He was appointed a governor in 2016 and chair of governors in 2020.

 Mr J Batchelor

 Jeremy Batchelor was appointed in 2014.
 He held senior positions in a number of multinational food and chemical businesses which took him to Asia, Africa, Europe and the United States.
 In Russia he helped set up a new operation as part of a corporate growth strategy.
-One of his responsibilities as governor is to oversee alumni development and capital fundraising.

 Mr N Beavor, BSc (Hons), CEng, MICE, MIStructE

 Nigel Beavor was appointed in 2014.
 He is a civil and structural engineer with a particular interest in designing and building bridges and is a director of operations at Jacobs, a global engineering consultancy.
 Nigel’s governor responsibilities include planning and development of the school estate.